+2015 2016 2017

-2015 RMB 2016 RMB
+RMB RMB RMB

-(in thous
+· (in thousands)

-Audit fees (1) 13,765 6,327
+Audit fees (1) 13,765 6,327 9,419

-Tax fees (2) 303 1,070
+Tax fees (2) 303 1,070 1,021

-^{(1) &}quot;Audit fees" represents the aggregate fees billed and expected to be billed for each of the fiscal years listed for professional services rendered by our principal accounting firm for the audit of our annual financial statements and/or services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements.
+- (1) "Audit fees" represents the aggregate fees billed and expected to be billed for each of the fiscal years listed for professional services rendered by our principal accounting firm for the audit of our annual financial statements and/or services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements. - (2) "Tax fees" represents the aggregate fees billed for professional services rendered by our principal accounting firm for tax compliance, tax advice and tax planning.